TangYunqing/HECdesign_moduli/README.md

 # Using prediction models

 To use the traned ML model to predict a mechancial property, e.g. Young's modulus, you can use the command "fitE = ModelE.predictFcn(predictioninputs)".
 The predicted results are stored in the output file "fitE".
-The prediction inputs for multi-element ceramics are provided in the "examples" folder.
+The prediction inputs for multi-element rock-salt ceramics are provided in the "examples" folder.